andradecmatheus-zz/streamlit/README.md

 # Streamlit Projects

-Compilation of Streamlit projects where I practice those skills.
+Compilation of Streamlit projects where I practice these skills.

 <br>